 Students are provided with the necessary instructional materials for a successful school year.
 Text-books are issued free on a loan basis and paper and pencils are issued at appropriate times throughout the school year.
 Reasonable and prudent care is expected of all school equipment and supplies.
 Students missing school materials will be expected to pay for the damage or replacement costs.
 Teachers may issue “wish lists” for supplementary materials and supplies.

-The Dixie District does not carry medical or dental insurance on students.
+The Miller Creek School District does not carry medical or dental insurance on students.
 However the district does make a low cost group policy available.
 The information is sent home in the opening day packet.
 Contact the school if you need more information.

 INTERNATIONAL HARVEST FESTIVAL